Want personalized picks that fit your family?

 Tech Skills: using and applying technology

-- Subscription price: Live tutoring requires payment plan, around $50/hour
+- Pricing structure: Free (live tutoring requires payment plan, around $50/hour)

 - Release date: March 23, 2016